daguenther/Z2A/Procedures/Administration.md

 * Counselling
 * Providing a mentor
 * Going socially offline
-* Public annoucements to the school body (if the abuse is school wide)
+* Public announcements to the school body (if the abuse is school wide)